ZSciamma/Quizzical/README.md

 ## Authors

-Programming and graphics by Zacharie.
+Music, textures, and level design by Michael Gancz.
-Music, textures, and level design by Michael.
+Programming and graphics by Zacharie Sciamma.

 Sound effects from [freesound.org](https://freesound.org/)